developer-portal/content/tech/languages/nodejs/nodejs.md

 $ sudo dnf install npm
 ```

-This will install v8 engine, nodejs runtime and npm package manager and its dependencies.
+This will install V8 Javascript Engine, Node.js runtime and npm package manager and their dependencies.

+Installing Node.js modules is covered in next section.